- *THIS PROCEDURE IS TYPICALLY PERFORMED BY A REGISTERED NURSE

 Additional Needed Supplies:

-- Student’s individual health plan/healthcare provider’s order
+- Student’s individual health plan

 - Stethoscope